Omar-Odeh/CSRNet-PyTorch/README.md

 ## Datasets
 ShanghaiTech Dataset: [Google Drive](https://drive.google.com/open?id=16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI)

-## Prerequisites
-We strongly recommend Anaconda as the environment.

-Python: 2.7

-PyTorch: 0.4.0

-CUDA: 9.2
 ## Ground Truth

 Please follow the `make_dataset.ipynb ` to generate the ground truth.
 It shall take some time to generate the dynamic ground truth.
 Note you need to generate your own json file.